 FIRST VICE PRESIDENT: The first vice president is Chairman of the Projects Committee and also assumes responsibility for planning the Annual Trek.

 SECOND VICE PRESIDENT: The second vice president is chairman of the Awards Committee and is in charge of the Awards Program of the Society.
 Award winners must be reported to the Executive Secretary at least three to four weeks before the Annual Meeting so winners can be notified and awards certificates prepared.
 At the Annual Meeting this officer presents the award certificates to the winners.

 SECRETARY: The secretary takes minutes of the Executive Committee meetings and the Annual Meeting, and handles other correspondence pertaining to the office as directed.

 TREASURER: The treasurer records deposits made by the executive secretary, pays bills, and maintains the financial accounts thereon.
 The treasurer issues such financial statements as are required for the Executive Committee meetings and Annual Meeting and has the books reviewed annually immediately after the end of the fiscal year.
 AT LARGE TRUSTEES: The four remaining trustees, along with the officers of the Executive Committee, will work with county presidents when assistance is needed and keep chapters informed of the WSHS projects, request assistance in planning projects and suggestions on new projects to keep the Society "saving the Wyoming history".
 All trustees shall attend the Executive Board meetings if at all possible as voting members.

-For more information about officers and board members please call the Executive Secretary at 307-322-3014 or email email@example.com.
+For more information about officers and board members please call the Executive Director at 307-322-3014 or email email@example.com.